 A special agreement between Delaware Technical & Community College, Delaware State University, and the University of Delaware guarantees transferability of certain courses among the three institutions.
-For more information, see the online Transfer of Credit Matrix at www.central.dtcc.edu/matrix, or consult the Admissions Office.
+For more information, see the online Transfer of Credit Matrix at www.central.dtcc.edu/matrix, or consult the Admissions Office

-Transfer students are required to complete a minimum 30 of the first 90 or last 30 credit hours, full or part-time, at the University of Delaware.
+Transfer students are required to complete 90 of the first 100 credits or 30 of the last 36 credits, full or part-time, at the University of Delaware.
 Work completed elsewhere is not included in the overall scholastic index used to determine eligibility for graduation; candidates for the baccalaureate degree must achieve at least a 2.0 grade point index for work taken at this University.